 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Royal Caribbean reported total carbon emissions of approximately 11,379,448,000 kg CO2e.
 This figure includes 5,375,318,000 kg CO2e from Scope 1 emissions, 10,219,000 kg CO2e from Scope 2 emissions (market-based), and 5,993,964,000 kg CO2e from Scope 3 emissions.
-The company has demonstrated a commitment to reducing its greenhouse gas emissions, having set a target in 2016 to achieve a 35% reduction in both Scope 1 and Scope 2 emissions by 2020, as part of a partnership with the World Wildlife Fund (WWF).
-In 2022, Royal Caribbean's emissions were reported at 4,979,842,000 kg CO2e for Scope 1 and 10,100,000 kg CO2e for Scope 2 (location-based), indicating a significant increase in emissions in 2023 compared to previous years.
-The company has consistently disclosed emissions data across all relevant scopes, showcasing transparency in its environmental impact.
-Royal Caribbean's emissions data is sourced from Royal Caribbean Cruises Ltd., with no cascaded data from parent companies.
-The company continues to focus on sustainability initiatives and aims to enhance its climate commitments in the coming years.
+The company has set ambitious targets to reduce greenhouse gas emissions, aiming for a 35% reduction in both Scope 1 and Scope 2 emissions by 2020, as part of a partnership with the World Wildlife Fund (WWF) initiated in 2016.
+In 2022, Royal Caribbean's emissions were reported at approximately 4,979,842,000 kg CO2e for Scope 1 and 10,100,000 kg CO2e for Scope 2, indicating a commitment to tracking and managing their carbon footprint.
+The company has disclosed emissions data across all relevant scopes, demonstrating transparency in their sustainability efforts.
+Royal Caribbean's emissions data is sourced from Royal Caribbean Cruises Ltd., with no cascading from a parent organization.
+The company continues to focus on reducing its environmental impact while maintaining operational efficiency in the cruise industry.

 Access structured emissions data, company-specific emission factors, and source documents